k-sommer/nixos-config/README.md

 # ❄️ NixOS configuration
 This repo contains my NixOS configuration files used to build and manage my system environments across multiple device types.
 # 🏗️ Structure
 Like others I have structured my files in a modular manner, focusing on using toggles to enable certain features (e.g. desktop environment, steam, dev tools, etc).
-The (nixos directory)[./modules/nixos] is used for the core configuration modules, while the (home directory)[./modules/home] is used for home-manager modules which are not currently toggleable.
+The /modules/nixos directory is used for the core configuration modules, while the /modules/home directory is used for home-manager modules.
 # ⚪ Feature toggles
 | Toggles |Description |
 |---------|------------|